GorbulasDev/learnelectra/docs/electrapay_account.md

 In this page you will find a number of options to customize your ElectraPay experience.
 This guide will give you some more information to each box.

-## Personnal Information
+## Personal Information

 Most of this should have already been entered from your account creation.
 You do have the option to set a logo image of your profile as well.

 ## Address Details

-This section is used for more user information to help buyers know more information about who is purchsing products from them.
+This section is used for more user information to help buyers know more information about who is purchasing products from them.

 ## Payment Details

-You can set here your details on what currency you are using as a fiat base and what your wallet informaiton is.
+You can set here your details on what currency you are using as a fiat base and what your wallet information is.
 You can also setup a new Electra Wallet address if you need from your own wallet.

 ## Contact Person Information